 BY RON LEVY AND GRAEME ORR

 The US election just passed has made many people wonder about the merits of democracy.
-If an election can still be won using the dark rhetorics of earlier, troubled times in Western history, … Read the rest
+If an election can still be won using the dark rhetorics of earlier, troubled times in Western history, then … Read the rest